 4. Did you help _____ with _____ homework.
 (Marie)

 5. I hope they let _____ play, we're the best players.

 When finished, they should compare their answers with a partner.

 A little help from my friends

-In this ESL writing activity, students will write a paragraph about their friends and best friend.
+Tell the class that they will have to write a paragraph about their friends and best friend.
 They should make use of the object pronouns me/him/her/them.
-If they find this task difficult, you can always do an example on the board
+If they find this task difficult, you can always do an example on the board.

 Charades: What happened?